williamlines/golden-square-makers/challenges/09_design_a_class_system.md

 > to achieve the job of the program.
 You can use diagrams to visualise the
 > relationships between classes.
 >
+> Consider pulling out the key verbs and nouns in the problem description to
+> help you figure out which classes and methods to have.
+>
 > Steps 3, 4, and 5 then operate as a cycle.
 >
 > ## 3.
 Create Examples as Integration Tests